 Functionally, two additional nuclei are also part of the basal ganglia:

-The caudate nucleus is located at the superomedial part of the internal capsule, while putamen and globus pallidus are located at the inferolateral part.
+The caudate nucleus is located at the superomedial part of the internal capsule, while the putamen and globus pallidus are located at the inferolateral part.
 The anterior part of the caudate nucleus indents medially into the floor of the lateral ventricle.
 The inferior part of the caudate nucleus limits the roof of the temporal horn of the lateral ventricle.
 Medial to the caudate nucleus is the thalamus.
 Superior to the caudate nucleus lies the corpus callosum.
 The tail of caudate nucleus extends under the internal capsule behind the thalamus forming a roof with the inferior horn of lateral ventricle 4.

 Basal ganglia is isoechoic in head ultrasound 6.
 Hyperechoic basal ganglia would indicate edema, ischemia, or hemorrhage 7.